lab1092/blender-manual_ja/manual/3d_interaction/transformations/basics/scale.rst

    Scale transform properties panel.

-Scale values can also be specified in the Properties panel (:kbd:`n`) by altering the amount value in the scaling slider of the Transform panel.
+Scale values can also be specified in the Properties panel (:kbd:`N`) by altering the amount value in the scaling slider of the Transform panel.
 Scaling along particular axes can be enabled or disabled by toggling the padlock icon.